cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 const MAX_TIMEOUT_DELTA = TBD
 ```

+- The `ante-conditions` define what MUST hold true before an action can occurr in the IBC v2 packet flow.
+- The `error-conditions` define the set of expected errors.
+- The `post-conditions on success` defines the expected final state changes on success.
+- The `post-conditions on error` the expected final state on error

 ### Desired Properties

 #### Efficiency

 - The speed of packet transmission and confirmation should be limited only by the speed of the underlying chains.
 - Proofs should be batchable where possible.
-- The system MUST be able to process the multiple payloads contained in a single IBC packet, to reduce the amount of packet flows.
+- The system MUST be able to process atomically the multiple payloads contained in a single IBC packet, to reduce the amount of packet flows.

 #### Exactly-once delivery